-We are updating the Startmate standard terms to $120k investment at a $1.5m post-money valuation, for founders that have not raised a prior round and match the latest valuation of founders who have raised.
+We're updating our standard investment terms to $120k at a $1.5m post-money valuation for founders that haven't raised a prior round, and we'll match the latest valuation of founders who have raised.

 Over the last five years, the startup ecosystem across Australia has grown in leaps and bounds.
-From the exponential growth of new startups, to the incredible scale of some of our most significant technology businesses, to the explosion of talent looking for roles in the sector to the emergence of new funds, backed up by the deepening pockets of the original guard - so much has changed to make this one of the strongest ecosystems globally.
+From the exponential growth of new startups and the incredible scale of some of our most significant technology businesses, to the explosion of talent looking for roles in the sector and the emergence of new funds, all backed up by the deepening pockets of the original guard... so much has changed to make this one of the strongest ecosystems globally.

 Since 2017, we have offered a $75k cash investment at a $1m post-money valuation, meaning Startmate becomes a co-owner with 7.5% equity.
-The intention of this investment is two-fold:
+The intention of this investment is two-fold.

-In 2021, the world is generally more expensive and $75k is no longer enough to provide a six-month baseline for founders at this critical point in their company’s development, meaning companies are making choices to raise earlier than they might like.
+In 2021, the world is generally more expensive than it once was, and $75k is no longer enough to provide a six-month baseline for founders at this critical point in their company’s development, meaning companies are making choices to raise earlier than they might like.

 Ultimately, we believe our investment should equip founders with enough runway to both get through the program and comfortably reach their next meaningful milestone (revenue, fundraising or otherwise) roughly two to three months post-program.

 From Summer22 onward, Startmate will invest:

 Every now and then, a company’s circumstances don’t fit neatly into the above two scenarios.
-We wanted to create a clearer framework for how to approach these cases to further streamline and remove any ambiguity from the selection process.
+We wanted to create a clearer framework for how to approach these cases to streamline and remove any ambiguity from the selection process.

 Through this third option, we think we can best align incentives between founders, our mentors and investors and Startmate to offer fair valuations at any point in a startup’s journey, reinforcing that you are never too early or too late to apply to be a part of the Accelerator.

-As always, our primary goal at Startmate is to attract the most ambitious founders across Australia and New Zealand, and changing our investment terms is all a part of fulfilling that mission.
+As always, our primary goal at Startmate is to attract the most ambitious founders across Australia and New Zealand, and changing our investment terms is a part of fulfilling that mission.